criticalmanufacturing/cli/src/new/single.md

 As in previous scenarios, the versions for the various input options must be previously determined.
 Unlike with `solgen`, `cmf init` will not assume default/current values for these options.

 This will also create a root package, which may or may not be shipped to the customer.
 Unlike with `solgen`, this root package has no dependencies, initially.
 Each time a layer package is created, it will be registered in the higher level package found.
 For a traditional repository, this will be the root package.

+After this, follow the instructions defined in the [Post-scaffolding package tailoring](./post-scaffolding-package-tailoring.md).
+You will not be able to generate the layer packages before doing this.

 ## Layer packages